 A word on Butterbeer – Butterbeer comes in four varieties: chilled soda, frozen slushie, soft serve ice-cream, and hot chocolate style.
 I had the frozen variety and the soft serve.
 It is pretty sweet to the extent that one option a day was enough for me and plus you need to give yourself something to look forward to for next time right?
 Yes, it is fairly pricey but yes, it is so delicious.
 Try them all but the soft serve is my must-try recommendation.

-One of the biggest selling points for universal is the Hogwarts Express.
+One of the biggest selling points for Universal is the Hogwarts Express -but is it worth it?.
 You probably already know that you must have a park-to-park ticket that allows you entrance to both Universals Islands of Adventure and Universal Studios.
 This costs roughly 50% more than buying a day pass for one park.
 For first-timers I would say the train is a must.
 To make the most of your time, consider going to the train station first thing.
 Go to the park you don’t want to see first thing and you will end up at the other one for the morning.
 The reason for this is that most people head to the train once they have had their fill of one half around 1-3 pm and the line takes about an hour.

 The line area for this is not as intricate or enticing as for the other rides.
 The train journey takes about 3 minutes and while the experience was cool and the ride had some wicked features – I personally wouldn’t spend the extra $50 USD per day again.
 If you have one day at Universal – do it for sure because you don’t want to miss either half of Harry Potter world.
 Universal have structured their sales options very cleverly in that tickets are cheaper per day the more days you visit but all tickets must be the same (park-to-park or single park access).
 I would say go all out your first time and then make up your mind about whether you would do the same again, personally – I would sacrifice the train journey to save $50 per person.
 It also means you don’t feel like you have to make the most of both parks each day and tire yourself out.
 I’m sounding a bit salty here – think I need a butterbeer!